granthamtaylor/windmark/docs/README.md

 ## Features

-- **Automated Machine Learning Pipeline:** Streamline the process of modeling sequential data with an automated pipeline.
+- **Automated Machine Learning Pipeline**: Streamline the process of modeling sequential data with an automated pipeline.
-- **Workflow Orchestration with Flytekit:** Utilize Flytekit to manage and scale your machine learning workflows efficiently.
+- **Workflow Orchestration with Flytekit**: Utilize Flytekit to manage and scale your machine learning workflows efficiently.
-- **Efficient Data Preprocessing with Polars:** Leverage Polars for fast and memory-efficient data preprocessing.
+- **Efficient Data Preprocessing with Polars**: Leverage Polars for fast and memory-efficient data preprocessing.
-- **Support for Complex, Heterogeneous Sequential Data:** Tailored to handle diverse sequential data formats effectively.
+- **Support for Complex, Heterogeneous SequentialData :** Tailored to handle diverse sequential data formats effectively.

 ## Installation